cegonse/parallax-terrain-renderer/README.md

 The solution includes a 3D terrain viewing application, a terrain project editor and a testing application to evaluate the performance of the rendering engine.
 It makes use of OpenGL 4.3, tessellation and geometry shaders and combines them with per-pixel displacement mapping techniques based on parallax mapping, binary searches and linear searches.

-The project has been featured in the followin papers, which explains the mathematical details of the implemented algorithms:
+The project has been featured in the following papers, which explain the mathematical details of the implemented algorithms:

 * Combining displacement mapping methods on the GPU for real-time terrain visualization
 * The Journal of Supercomputing, January 2017, Volume 73